jowilf/starlette-admin/docs/changelog/index.md

   name by [@jowilf](https://github.com/jowilf)
   in [#361](https://github.com/jowilf/starlette-admin/pull/361)

-* Fix a bug with field access authorization where restricted users could not modify a partial list of fields in an entity by [@jowilf](https://github.com/jowilf) in [#360](https://github.com/jowilf/starlette-admin/pull/360)
+* Fixed a bug with field access authorization where restricted users could not modify a partial list of fields in an entity by [@jowilf](https://github.com/jowilf) in [#360](https://github.com/jowilf/starlette-admin/pull/360)

 ### Internals